syncfusion-content/windowsforms-docs/WindowsForms/Integertextbox/BannerTextSupport.md

 # Banner Text Support

 The IntegerTextBox control can display banner text in the text field, at run time.
-A BannerTextProvider Component should be available for this purpose.
+A [BannerTextProvider](/windowsforms/bannertextprovider/overview) should be available for this purpose.
 Also, we need to set AllowNull, NullString and Text properties as below, to make this feature effective.

 {%highlight c#%}